 OneTigris Dog Pack

-A budget-friendly alternative with a MOLLE system for attaching additional pouches.
-The canvas material is rugged, and the belly straps adjust for a snug fit.
-It lacks the padding of the Ruffwear but costs about half the price.
+This is a solid budget-friendly alternative.
+It features a MOLLE system for attaching extra pouches.
+The canvas material is rugged.
+The belly straps adjust for a snug fit.
+The honest downside is that it lacks the heavy padding of the Ruffwear.
+But it costs about half the price.

 Buy the OneTigris Dog Pack on Amazon

 Important: Introduce a backpack gradually.
-Start with an empty pack on short walks and slowly add weight over several weeks.
+Start with an empty pack on short walks.
+Slowly add weight over several weeks.
 Never load a dog backpack on a puppy whose joints are still developing.

 Cooling Gear

-Heat exhaustion is a serious and potentially fatal risk on summer hikes.
-Dogs cool themselves primarily through panting, which becomes less effective as humidity rises.
+Heat exhaustion is a serious, potentially fatal risk on summer hikes.
+Dogs cool themselves primarily through panting.
+That becomes significantly less effective as humidity rises.

 Ruffwear Swamp Cooler Evaporative Dog Cooling Vest

-Soak it in water, wring it out, and put it on your dog.
-The three-layer construction uses evaporative cooling to lower your dog's body temperature for up to two hours.
-It is the single most effective cooling product we have tested.
+You just soak it in water, wring it out, and put it on your dog.
+The three-layer construction uses evaporative cooling to lower their body temperature.
+I've used this on Benny during summer volunteer shifts at the Multnomah County Animal Shelter.
+It easily keeps him cool for two hours.
+It's the single most effective cooling product I've tested.

 Buy the Ruffwear Swamp Cooler on Amazon